Sunday, December 15, 2013

 It was all a dream during the spider program on The Nature Channel.
 They all lived happily ever after even though I hope everyone but Tommy Malloy really will get eaten by spiders.

 After hearing this dreadful tale, Freddy thought long and hard and decided upon saying, "Yeah, you can eternally torment me now.
 I hate my life."

 "Perfect.
 I have a room full of spiders and everything."

 "I honestly don't care anymore.
 As long as Lumpy suffers, I'm fine with whatever."

 "Yeah.
 He's getting eternally tutored by Tommy while his mom sits at the table with him."

 (When discovering the spiders in the rafters) "It was Freddy against The Great Spider Invasion!"

 "He doubled over in a gaff of guffaws."

 Coca Cola, the most amazing soft drink known to man, according to M.D.
-Spencer.
+Spenser.

 Conclusion: The latest in a long streak of terrible books.
 I will admit I was reasonably thrilled during some scenes, so I'd say this is easily the best of a bad bunch.
 I can't help but say that this whole novel had a sort of "because whynot?" feel to it, though.
 I'm excited for the next book.
 I think M.D.
 Spenser might be making a recovery.